Published

 Multichannel engagement: 9 out of 36

-Cognism Engage launched in 2025 and is real, but it is a basic native sequencer, not a full engagement platform.
+Cognism Engage launched in 2025 as a basic native sequencer, not a full engagement platform.
 Email sequences support stop-on-reply conditional logic but not multi-condition branching across channels.
 LinkedIn steps inside sequences are manual task reminders, not automated execution.
 Native dialer is included.

 What Cognism Engage does not include: mailbox rotation across multiple inboxes, A/B testing in sequences, AI sequence generation, AI voice messages, AI video messages, AI reply handling, SMS, WhatsApp, and iMessage.